bitsii/beApp/README.md

-IotUrl is an [OpenSource] (https://opensource.com/) ([MPL2] (http://mozilla.org/MPL/2.0/)) web application which runs on a Rasberry Pi 3 and is intended to provide useful solutions for remote presence, remote access, and home automation.
-At present it provides you with a way to take pictures of an area through a remote webcam via the internet and capture images based on motion detected by the camera.
+IotUrl is an [OpenSource] (https://opensource.com/) ([MPL2] (http://mozilla.org/MPL/2.0/)) web application which runs on a Rasberry Pi and gives you an easy way to connect to it on the local network or access it over the Internet when you're away using the [Konnectii.com] (https://www.konnectii.com) website .
+Supports a simple motion + webcam application and installation of [openHab home automation software] (http://www.openhab.org/) as well as easy remote access to the command line.

-There are some advantages to this approach over options for remote monitoring:

-* The Pi is a cost-effective, low power device
-*  All images and data remain on your devices and under your control.
-An email account is used to provide links to the device address but all images and other data are accessed directly from the Pi via a mobile (and desktop...) friendly web application running on the Pi.

-To get started there's some [stuff you'll need] (https://gitlab.com/ioturl/ioturl/wikis/the-stuff-you'll-need)
+To get started there's some [stuff you may need] (https://gitlab.com/ioturl/ioturl/wikis/the-stuff-you'll-need)

-Once you have it you can [begin your installation] (https://gitlab.com/ioturl/ioturl/wikis/install-page)
+Once you have your stuff you can [begin your installation] (https://gitlab.com/ioturl/ioturl/wikis/install-page)

-Or if there's something you can't figure out [ask about it] (https://stackoverflow.com/questions/tagged/ioturl)
+If you have questions or need some help [you can ask here] (https://stackoverflow.com/questions/tagged/ioturl)

-If you think there's a problem [let us know] (https://gitlab.com/ioturl/ioturl/issues)
+If you find an issue please [let us know] (https://gitlab.com/ioturl/ioturl/issues)

-You might also feel like [taking a peek at the source] (https://bitbucket.org/ioturl/ioturl) ( you might even want to [make it better] (https://gitlab.com/ioturl/ioturl/wikis/developer-instructions) )

-...or need to find your way back to [the authoritative version of this page] (https://gitlab.com/ioturl/ioturl/wikis/home) someday
+... and here is [the authoritative version of this page] (https://gitlab.com/ioturl/ioturl/wikis/home)